msxakk89/gans/README.md

 `python gan_trainer.py`

 This will run the GAN training procedure with default parameters.
-Folder `/images` will be generated and contain generated images as the generator improves.
-An animation `anim.gif` will show generator evolution.
+Folder `/images` will be generated and an animation `anim.gif` will show generator evolution.